Pete Buttigieg’s celebrity backers, from Ryan Reynolds to Mandy Moore

 The 37-year-old, who, if elected, would become both the nation’s first-ever openly gay president and youngest to ever lead the country, boasts big-name backers, ranging from actors to an NFL broadcaster.

 Buttigieg (pronounced BOOT-edge-edge) officially launched his campaign in April.
-Since then, the Harvard graduate, who later attended Oxford on a Rhodes scholarship, has lead political rallies across the country, slow-jammed with Jimmy Fallon on the “Tonight Show” and graced the cover of TIME magazine alongside husband Chasten Glezman.
+Since then, the Harvard graduate, who later attended Oxford on a Rhodes scholarship, has led political rallies across the country, slow-jammed with Jimmy Fallon on the “Tonight Show” and graced the cover of TIME magazine alongside husband Chasten Glezman.

 FOX NEWS TO HOST PETE BUTTIGIEG TOWN HALL